- Design and Technology Overview (616KB)

 Our DT Curriculum is planned to demonstrate progression over the Key Stages.
-It provides children with opportunities to develop their skills using a range of media and materials.
+In Key Stage 1 and 2 we follow the “Projects on the Page” scheme which provides children with opportunities to develop their skills using a range of media and materials.
 Children learn about cooking and nutrition; develop their technological knowledge; and are given the opportunity to carefully design, make and evaluate different ideas.
-Children will be introduced to a range of technology and develop knowledge of the different resources, methods and techniques used in DT.

 At St Andrew’s Primary School, DT is not taught just in a designated DT lesson, but wherever appropriate it is linked to the wider curriculum as it gives children the opportunities to bring topics to life.